Forwarding Data to Volcengine TOS¶

 Note

-If the archive type information changes, ensure that the associated platform configurations are updated accordingly to avoid data write failures due to configuration changes.
+If the archive type information changes, ensure that the associated platform's configuration is updated accordingly to avoid data write failures due to configuration changes.
 New configuration rules will take effect within 5 minutes.

 Storage Type¶